Skip to content

 Additional notes

-Recent comparable backpacking experience is a prerequisite for all rim-to-rim backpacking programs
+Recent comparable backpacking experience is a prerequisite for all rim-to-rim backpacking programs.
+Participants must be 17+ years older for this backpacking program.

 Cancellation Policy